Email Phishing and Other Scams

 Please know that our student and employee information is safe.
 If you have shared any confidential information with a scammer, contact your local law enforcement agency and monitor your accounts for suspicious behavior.
 If you feel someone is trying to steal your identity, file a report with the Federal Trade Commission at FTC.gov/complaint and the Anti-Phishing Working Group at https://apwg.org/.

 Always be wary of unsolicited job offers and any offer that seems too good to be true.
-Please contact the Personal Support Center immediately if you receive any messages that appear to be fraudulent.
-If you have any questions or concerns, please do not hesitate to reach out to the PSC at [email protected].
+Please contact Classroom IT Support immediately if you receive any messages that appear to be fraudulent.
+If you have any questions or concerns, please do not hesitate to reach out to Classroom IT Support at [email protected].

 It is important to note, these types of attacks are to systems outside of Rasmussen University’s control.
 We are currently investigating remediation and proactive measures to thwart similar incidents in the future as we take these situations seriously.
 Our main priority is to protect our students and their personal information, and we would like to raise awareness regarding the issue of online scams.